 - Birthplace of Mozart: opened in 1880, the museum located in the house where the world-renowned composer was born has become a place of pilgrimage for music lovers.
 Explore rooms still preserved as they were and admire instruments played by the artist himself.

-- Salzburg Cathedral: this beautiful Italian Baroque style cathedral is the city's most important religious building.
-Despite its lengthy history and fair share of fires and destruction, many years of restoration means the Cathedral remains as flawlessly magnificent as ever.
+- Salzburg Cathedral: this beautiful Italian Baroque-style cathedral is the city's most important religious building.
+Despite its long history and a fair share of fires and destruction, many years of restoration means the Cathedral remains as flawlessly magnificent as ever.

 - Hellbrunn Palace: built in 1612 as a summer residence for the Prince-Archbishop of Salzburg, Mark Sittich von Hohenems, Schloss Hellbrunn is an architectural delight set in stunning gardens.